blakewatson/htmlforpeople/src/06-adding-a-blog.md

 ![](/assets/img/adding-a-blog-7.png)

+{% aside 'Note' %}
-**Note:** What’s up with the nonsensical text?
+What’s up with the nonsensical text?
 It’s Latin-ish text called _[lorem ipsum](https://en.wikipedia.org/wiki/Lorem_ipsum)_ that is often used in design situations where you want to see what text looks like without being distracted by what the text says.
+{% endaside %}

 ## Code and pre-formatted text